 I processed over 2,000 police applicants through their polygraph and psychological testing.
 I personally performed well OVER 500 police officer interviews.
 I hired 100's of the best candidates for law enforcement.
 I can show YOU how to be an excellent candidate and be hired as well!
 Get your copy of Confessions of a Hardass - with instructions on how to pass YOUR police oral board interview, polygraph, background and other exams and assessments.
-Many other bonus items are included in the 29.95 Police Entry Level Testing Course.
+Many other bonus items are included in the 29.95 Police Entry Level Super Course.